Mattel: Origins and early years

-Businessman Harold "Matt" Matson and the husband-and-wife duo of Ruth and Elliot Handler founded Mattel initially as Mattel Creations on January 20, 1945, in a garage in Los Angeles.
-The company name chosen is a portmanteau of the surname of Matson and first name of Elliot.
-Former chairman and CEO Bob Eckert revealed at a 2013 Christmas Day Peninsula Seniors lecture that the founders, according to Elliot, could not fit Ruth's name into that of their company.
-The company began selling picture frames and later dollhouse furniture out of the scraps from those frames.
-Matson sold his share and stake to the Handlers the following year due to poor health, with Ruth Handler taking over his stake.
-In 1947, the company had its first successful toy, a ukulele called "Uke-A-Doodle".
+Businessman Harold "Matt" Matson, together with the married couple Ruth Handler and Elliot Handler, founded Mattel as Mattel Creations on January 20, 1945, in a garage in Los Angeles.
+The name "Mattel" is a portmanteau of "Matson" and "Elliot".
+(Note: Former chairman and CEO of Mattel Bob Eckert said in 2013 that the founders could not fit Ruth's name into the company name.)
+The company began selling picture frames and later dollhouse furniture made from frame pieces.
+Suffering from poor health, Matson sold his share of the company to the Handlers in 1946, with Ruth taking over his stake.
+In 1947, Mattel had its first successful toy, a ukulele called "Uke-A-Doodle".

-The company was incorporated in Hawthorne, California, in 1948.
-In 1950, the Magic 8 Ball, currently owned by Mattel themselves, was invented by Albert C. Carter and Abe Bookman.
-Mattel started advertising on television when it became the first sponsor of the Mickey Mouse Club TV series.
-The Fisher-Price Corn Popper and the Xylophone were released in 1957.
-Mattel would ultimately acquire Fisher-Price on August 20, 1993.
-The Barbie doll debuted on March 9, 1959, going on to become the company's best-selling toy in history.
-In 1960, Mattel introduced Chatty Cathy, a talking doll that was voiced by June Foray and revolutionized the toy industry, leading to pull-string talking dolls and toys flooding the market throughout the 1960s and 1970s.
+Mattel was incorporated in Hawthorne, California, in 1948.
+The company started advertising on television when it became the first sponsor of the Mickey Mouse Club series.
+The Barbie doll debuted in 1959, and it became Mattel's all-time best-selling toy.
+In 1960, the company introduced Chatty Cathy, a talking doll voiced by June Foray.
+The doll strongly influenced the toy industry, leading to pull-string talking dolls and similar toys flooding the market throughout the 1960s and 1970s.
 In 1961, Mattel introduced the Ken doll.
-The company went public in 1960 and became listed on the New York Stock Exchange three years later.
-Mattel also acquired several like-minded companies during the 1960s.
+The company went public in 1960 and was listed on the New York Stock Exchange three years later.

-The Barbie Dreamhouse, made with cardboard and paper, made its debut in 1962.
-At the same time, the Astronaut Barbie, the first of many space-themed iterations of the doll, was introduced.
-In 1965, the company built on its success with the Chatty Cathy doll to introduce the See 'n Say talking toy, spawning a line of products.
-Barbie traveled to the Moon four years before Neil Armstrong and Buzz Aldrin.
-In 1967, Mattel released a toy astronaut with space vehicles and a Moon base for boys, with a gumby-like central character named Major Matt Mason.
+The Barbie Dreamhouse, made from cardboard and paper, was released in 1962.
+That same year, the company introduced Astronaut Barbie, the first of many space-themed versions of the doll.
+In 1965, Mattel built on the success of the Chatty Cathy doll when it introduced the See 'n Say talking toy, which spawned an additional line of products.
+In 1967, Mattel released a set of space-themed toys that included a character named Major Matt Mason.